MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Isabel breathed in deeply.
 “I remember… the children I’ve loved.
 Each name.
 Each bedtime song.
 And… Josh.
 Waiting for me.
 He promised a cup of cocoa and the next chapter of our life.”

 She turned her gaze fully to Kitty, eyes searching.
 “But are you real?
 Will I ever see you again?”

 Kitty’s eye gleamed, moonlight catching the edges of her tattered ear.
 She bowed low, dramatically, as if greeting royalty or bidding farewell to a lifelong friend.
 “If ya ever reach Cayman, light a lil fire by de sea 'round midnight.
 I gon find ya, no worry.”

 Isabel smiled through tears.
-“I believe you.”
+“I believe you”, she said as she faded from the dream-realm.

-Kitty stood alone now, the Hollow Ones approaching fast—creatures of hate and hunger, legs stabbing the earth with eager rhythm.
+Kitty stood alone now, the Hollow Ones approaching fast - creatures of hate and hunger, legs stabbing the earth with eager rhythm.

 Kitty adjusted her belt.
 Tightened her sash.
 And with one last grin, she muttered, “Now then, lads.
 Let’s see what burns.”